jaybenne2001/kaggle_boston_crime/README.md

 # Data Science and Analytics Projects

-### This is a public repository that contains all the work done by Divye Anand Gupta using R, Tableau and Python in the field of data science during his master studies at Purdue University.
+This is a public repository that contains all the work done by Divye Anand Gupta using R, Tableau and Python in the field of data science.